4ug-aug/mlops-comp-vision/reports/README.md

 >
 > Answer:

-One of our group members spent all of his credits over night for unknown reasons (they dissapeared without logging of what they where used on), another group member
+One of our group members spent all of his credits over night for unknown reasons (they dissapeared without logging of what they where used on), the other group memebers have used credits on google cloud bucket and google cloud run.
+The cost have been minimal.

 ## Overall discussion of project